text © Don Davis

 could be done with enough resources.
 In a society rebounding from

-losing the 'War to end all wars', rockets were adopted as a cause
+losing the 'War To End All Wars', rockets were adopted as a cause

 by many young enthusiasts in the wake of circulation of ideas

-Fritz Lang's Frau Im Mond ('Girl on the
+Fritz Lang's 1928 Frau Im Mond ('Girl

-movies in 1928.
+silent movies.
 This influential film introduced to the screen

-many of the elements familiar to space enthusiasts, such as the
+many of the elements familiar to space enthusiasts such as the

 stage rocket, and the effects of acceleration and weightlessness.